-July 6, 2007 but is retroactive
+July 6, 2007, but the deduction is retroactive

-Taxpayers who have received hurricane recovery benefits that was included on their federal income tax return.
+Taxpayers who received hurricane recovery benefits that were included on their federal income tax return.

 15. Deduction for Recreation Volunteer

 A \$500 deduction is allowed for recreation department volunteers who volunteer a minimum of 30 hours in a calendar year and receive a written certification from the recreation department that they have completed the required number of service hours.